Quick Facts for COVID-19

 Its very important that matapiiks (Siksika Nation members) get tested for COVID-19 because it will help Siksika Health Services’ public health team track any cases of the virus and prevent it from spreading to more people.
 The identity of those who get tested and their household is confidential information that is protected by public health.

 The test for COVID-19 is a throat swab, which is quick and not painful.
 It may cause a bit of gagging, especially in young children, but this is not different than a throat swab done to when people have a sore throat.
 If someone is unable to get a throat swab, a nose swab can be done, which is also quick but may be a bit uncomfortable.

 - The entire household may be asked to stay home and isolate to limit the spread in the community if results come back positive for COVID-19 (see “Isolation to Limit COVID-19 Spread”).

-- Every person with symptoms who is tested will receive a follow-up on the same or next day by a Community Health Nurse, who checks on their health and informs them of their test results.
-Test results typically return in 1 day.
+- Every person with symptoms who is tested will receive a follow-up on by a Community Health Nurse, who checks on their health and informs them of their test results.

 - Every person without symptoms who is tested may receive a follow-up from an AHS auto-dialer.

 If your test result is negative, you may still develop COVID-19 if you have been exposed to the virus in the last 14 days.
 The long incubation period of COVID-19 means that we may not know the outcome for those who are exposed for up to two weeks after their exposure.
 If someone is infected, they may not show symptoms or become infectious for up to two weeks.
 Some may not show symptoms at all.
 It’s important to continue monitoring for symptoms.